Cryogenic Magnomechanics for Thermometry Applications

 We measured undriven, thermomechanical magnomechanics at temperatures of $\sim\qty4K$, $\qty7K$, and $\qty{10}K$ (as read by the NRC thermometer; for comparison against temperatures derived from magnon linewidths, see Table~\ref{tab:compare_temperature}), with two RF drive powers at the cavity, $\Pd$, at $\qty{-14}{dBm}$ and $\sim\qty{-9}{dBm}$.
 For each temperature/power combination, we first stabilized the stage temperature using a PID controlled heater.
 Once the temperature was stable, data acquisition would begin, recording the power spectral density (PSD) of the Q output of the IQ mixer as measured by the LIA, as shown in Fig.~\ref{fig:setup}.
-Also periodically taken were the VNA measurements of the polariton spectra and the MMIT spectra; the former would be later used to obtain the magnon loss rate and therefore the magnon temperature, while the latter was useful to locate the frequency of the mechanical modes so the homodyne measurement could target the correct frequency range.
+Also periodically taken were the VNA measurements of the polariton spectra and the MMIT spectra; the former would be later used to obtain the magnon loss rate and therefore the magnon temperature, while the latter was useful to locate the frequency of the mechanical modes so the homodyne measurement could target the correct frequency range (see Supplementary Information).
 The VNA output is turned off when not taking these measurements to avoid unwanted beat signals produced by the VNA probe frequencies with the drive signal.

 The polariton mode was tuned such that the two peaks were separated by approximately the mechanical resonant frequency $\Om b$, and the drive tone is set to coincide with the lower peak, thus the blue sideband of the drive is at the upper polariton peak, meeting the triple resonance condition.
 Even so, the homodyne signal was small compared to the noise present, requiring averaging to resolve.
+For comparison, similar measurements done by our group before at room temperature had much clearer homodyne signals.\cite{Potts2021} This is because the current experiment has stronger clamping of the mechanical modes due to the method of anchoring of the YIG sphere (the cited experiment encased the sphere in a glass tube to minimize clamping), and much lower drive power to reduce heating.